oceandruid/scripts/README.md

 # scripts
-Personal scripts to automate daily tasks.
+This is a collection of scripts, in Bash and Python, that I use to automate my day-to-day tasks.
+Please feel free to use or fork these as needed.